aravindputrevu/aravind.dev/content/posts/everything-index-elastic.md

 Data streams are integrated into all the concepts explained above in the blog post, such as ILM, index settings, index templates.

 Thanks for reading it through.
-If you have specific questions, reach me out at [Twitter](https://twitter.com/aravindputrevu).
+If you have specific questions, reach me out at [Twitter](https://twitter.com/aravindputrevu) or ask your question below :D